What does ECI mean?

 IRAS provides flexible payment options for companies that submit early their ECI statements.
 They can pay their tax in installments.
 The earlier the ECI statement is submitted, the higher the number of payment installments are bestowed.
 Companies, e-filing their ECI by 26th of the month immediately after the financial year-end, for example, can pay their taxes in 10 installments.
 If the ECI is filed on the 26th of the second month after the financial year-end, there are 8 payment installments awarded to that company, and 6 for companies filing their ECI on the 26th of the third month.

-Failure to comply with filing of ECI
+Failure to comply with the filing of ECI

 After the three-month grace period has elapsed and the company failed to comply with such requirement, IRAS shall issue a Notice of Assessment (NOA) based on its estimation of that particular company’s income.
 The company then has one month from the date of IRAS’ NOA to submit its written objection should it not agree with IRAS’ estimated assessment.
 Otherwise, the NOA is recognized as final and the same holds true despite differences on the information of revenues declared on it is Form C and the accounts submitted subsequently.
 Engaging our tax consultation experts will help you avoid this.